-- The group encourages and maintains a transparent and constructive working relationship with HMRC in relation to all current, future and retrospective tax matters.
+- The Group encourages and maintains a transparent and constructive working relationship with HMRC in relation to all current, future and retrospective tax matters.

 This statement has been published in accordance with the Modern Slavery Act 2015.
-It sets out the steps taken by Greene King plc and other relevant group companies to prevent modern slavery and human trafficking it its business and supply chains.
+It sets out the steps taken by Greene King Limited and other relevant group companies to prevent modern slavery and human trafficking it its business and supply chains.

 For our employees, failure to comply with the provisions of the Code may result in disciplinary action which could result in their immediate suspension or the termination of their employment.